White Sox vs. Braves Player Props Betting Odds

-Player props can be found for Ronald Acuna Jr. and Luis Robert, among others, when the Atlanta Braves host the Chicago White Sox at Truist Park on Saturday at 7:15 PM ET.
+Luis Robert and Ronald Acuna Jr. are among the players with prop bets available when the Chicago White Sox and the Atlanta Braves meet at Truist Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!